-Key developments since May 2013 include:
+Key developments across the NIHR since May 2013 include:

 - £20 million for research on living well with dementia: NIHR and the Economic and Social Research Council (ESRC) awarded jointly-funded research grants focused on improving quality of life for people with dementia and their carers.
-The funding exceeded the original target of £13 million and now represents the world’s largest social science research programme on dementia and care
+The funding exceeded the original target of £13 million and now represents the world’s largest social science research programme on dementia and care.

 Other major contributions to developing dementia research include:

 - The NIHR Dementia Translational Research Collaboration The Government established the NIHR Dementia Translational Research Collaboration involving Dementia themes in all NIHR Biomedical Research Centres to focus on dementia research.
 These are internationally leading research centres based in the UK and are pulling exciting developments from basic science into clinical research and benefits for patients.

 - Dementia research across NIHR funding programmes, including 21 projects funded under the Dementia Themed call (2011).

 - The NIHR Dissemination Centre published a highlight: Supporting Carers of people with Dementia, bringing together NIHR research published from 2014 to 2016 which will be of particular interest to family carers and those agencies who need to support them.

 - The Dementias Portfolio Development Group, part of the NIHR National Director for Dementia’s Office, actively supports the development of studies through establishing Writing Groups to develop new research proposals.

 The UK’s international leadership and commitment to dementia research, was exemplified by the hosting of the The G8 Summit on Dementia in London in 2013.
 This has been followed by the the implementation of ambitious strategies set out in the Dementia Challenge which are now being realised, including increased research activity and wider access to subjects for participation in research.

 Other key developments from other organisations supporting dementia research in the UK include: